MJRML/Azure_SQL_DB--Azure_Data_Factory--BlobStorage--Azure_Machine_Learning/README.md

   A pipeline in Azure Data Factory extracts the data from Azure SQL Database and writes it to a specified container in Azure Blob Storage in CSV format.

 - **Step 3: Preprocess Data with Azure Machine Learning and deploy as a web server**
-  To preprocess the dataset using Azure Machine Learning and deploy it as a web service for Logistic Regression
+  To preprocess the dataset using Azure Machine Learning and deploy it as a Real-time Endpoint to ingest new data and return a result for our Logistic Regression model

 ## Technologies Used
 - Python (in Jupyter Notebook)